empathyco/x/packages/x-components/static-docs/build-search-ui/web-archetype-integration-guide.md

 };
 ```

-If you need to retrieve values dynamically, or execute any kind of logic before the initialisation,
+Otherwise, if you need to retrieve values dynamically, or execute any kind of logic before the
-you can also use a function:
+initialisation you can also use a function:

 ```js
 window.initX = function () {